 Our next courses for English speaking clients

-Basic concepts, planting, pruning, tilling and irrigation, Spanish wells, dog training, pests and diseases, showcooking, truffle dishes for product marketing, truffle selection (marketing qualities), field trips
+Basic concepts, planting, pruning, tilling and irrigation, Spanish wells, dog training, pests and diseases, financial needs and yield, product trading, truffle selection (marketing qualities), field trips.

 Please, click on each day to see the scheduled lectures, professionals and field trips and check the other titles for more info.